 Is this a physically demanding trip?
 How much walking will we do?

-We anticipate hosting mature young people up to seniors and want to accomodate everyone.
+We anticipate hosting mature young people up to seniors and want to accommodate everyone.
 Walking on tour is planned to be limited, moderate and broken into segments (bus to a location then walk a bit, then bus ride again to the next location and walk some more, etc.).
 Bring good walking shoes for the tour daily, however, because even a museum day could keep you on your feet and walking for hours, and the Old City of Jerusalem and other locations have steep stairs without elevators.
 Please contact us with any special mobility needs.

 Is there free time overseas?

-Our typical tour days run after breakfast until late afternoon or dinner.
+Our typical tour days run after breakfast until late afternoon or just before dinner.
 Some evenings will include a brief meeting or optional local shopping or sightseeing with tour leaders, but usually your evenings will be free for fellowship, stargazing or to stroll the city streets.
 Our hotels are located in safe quarters, but safety is similar to any larger city, so always walk with a friend and use only well-lighted, busy streets after dark.

 What about questions not in this FAQ?